Read Between the Lines: 15 Common Chinese Euphemisms

 我不是第三者，你认错人了吧。(Wǒ bú shì dì sān zhě, nǐ rèn cuò rén le bɑ.)

-I’m not the mistress, you’re mistaken.
+I’m not the other woman, you’re mistaken.

 12. Chinese euphemisms for Getting Fired(解雇)